ARM-software/psa-api/doc/fwu/overview/architecture.rst

 The |API| presents a separate firmware store for each component.
 Each component's firmware store can have one or more images present.
 The state of the firmware store determines how those images are used, and what is required to proceed with a firmware update.

-The "staging area" is a region within a firmware store used for a firmware image that is being transferred to the device.
+The :term:`staging area` is a region within a firmware store used for a firmware image that is being transferred to the device.
 Once transfer is complete, the image in the staging area can be verified during installation.

 Bootloader
 ^^^^^^^^^^